LappleApple/awesome-leading-and-managing/README.md

 - "An awesome collection of resources!" —[Angie Jones](https://twitter.com/techgirl1908/status/888771075294642178), Twitter
 - "Thanks again for putting together this tremendous resource!"—[Dave Golden](https://twitter.com/xdg), MongoDB and contributor
 - "I have hunted and used this repeatedly in the last few months and referred many others to the material.
 So thank you—it's making a real difference in more ways than you could Imagine! :)" —Dave Igoe, via Slack

+### Quotes That Capture the General Spirit of this List's Contents
-- "If I have seen further, it is by standing on the shoulders of giants." — Sir Isaac Newton *
+- "If I have seen further, it is by standing on the shoulders of giants." — Sir Isaac Newton
 - "If I have not seen as far, it is because giants were standing on my shoulders." — lots of people, including Leigh Caplan*
 - "People need to stop using the phrase 'natural-born leader.'
 No one is a natural born leader." — [Kate Heddleston](https://twitter.com/heddle317)*